Do Credit Cards Have PINs?

 Most credit card purchases don’t require the use of a PIN.
 However, you may need one when opting to make a cash advance or when making purchases in certain stores when traveling abroad.1

 Remember your PIN because you never know when you might need it.
 You don’t want to be caught unprepared, particularly if traveling far from home.
-In Europe, especially, some credit card machines may only work with chip cards, and they may require a PIN to complete a transaction.
-If you don’t know yours, you may have to use an alternate payment method.2
+If you don’t know yours, you may have to use an alternate payment method.

 Where Do I Find My Credit Card PIN Number?

-You’ll typically receive your PIN in the mail If the credit card company issues it to you, so check any mail that your credit card issuer may have sent you when you first opened your credit card.
-Some card issuers ask the cardholder to create a PIN when they activate their credit card.
-And if you’ve just received your credit card, read the credit card contract and user instructions carefully when you receive them.
+You’ll typically receive your PIN in the mail if the credit card company issues it to you, so check any mail that your credit card issuer may have sent you when you first opened your credit card.1 If you’ve just received your credit card, read the credit card contract and user instructions carefully when you receive them.
 Each credit card company has its own set of procedures and fraud protection measures in place.

 How Safe Is My Credit Card PIN Number?

-A credit card PIN can be issued by the credit card issuer or created by the account holder.
-A four-digit PIN can be created using the numbers 0-9 and can be any one of 10,000 combinations.3 That’s an impressive layer of security, provided that you keep your PIN secure.
+A four-digit PIN can be created using the numbers 0-9 and can be any one of 10,000 combinations.2 That’s an impressive layer of security, provided that you keep your PIN secure.
 However, you’ll want to avoid writing it down somewhere as there’s a potential risk that someone could find it.

 If your credit card is stolen, the thief cannot do a cash advance with your card without your PIN.
-Unfortunately, they can still make purchases at retail and grocery stores if you don’t report the card as stolen.
-Credit cards that are reported stolen may automatically be rejected when the cardholder tries to swipe them through a card reader.
+Unfortunately, they may still be able make purchases at retail and grocery stores if you don’t report the card as stolen.
+Credit cards that are reported stolen may automatically be rejected when the cardholder tries to swipe them through a card reader because the issuer deactivates the card.3

 Frequently Asked Questions